 Ce cher Woolworth: ‘Dear old Woolworths’ – Poirot considers a cheap handkerchief

 C’est de l’enfantillage!: ‘This is sheer childishness!’
-Musing on the letter J scrawled in blood on the cabin wall.
+Still musing on the letter J scrawled in blood on the cabin wall.

 C’est vrai: ‘That is true’.
 To Race

 Cette pauvre petite Rosalie: ‘That poor young girl.’
 He also refers to ‘cette pauvre Madame Doyle’ but it is Rosalie Otterbourne that he feels sorry for.

 Écoutez, madame: ‘Now listen, madame…’ The beginning of a long speech to Linnet.

 empressement: ‘Eagerness, alacrity.’
 Poirot observes the maître d’ finding him the best table

 en verité: ‘In truth’